Gretchen Greene, Senior Advisor

 Greene has written decision-making algorithms for autonomous navigation, terrorist tracking, and Hollywood animation.
 She has testified at the Massachusetts state legislature and published in machine learning, policy and science journals.
 She has been interviewed by leading media outlets, including the Economist, the BBC, and Forbes China.
 Greene’s AI and governance work with government clients, MIT Media Lab, Harvard Kennedy School, Harvard Law School, Harvard Berkman Klein Center, and Partnership on AI has included developing best practices for AI and ethics in government, universities, and industry; advising governments on AI and AV strategy, policy, and risk; and facilitating collaboration across and between governments and diverse stakeholder groups.

-Greene is a research fellow at Partnership on AI, leading the international, multistakeholder development of emotion recognition and ethics best practices; a TAPPs fellow at Harvard Kennedy School’s Belfer Center for Science and International Relations; and founder of Greene Strategy, an AI and AV policy, strategy, and risk consultancy.
-Greene is editor and coauthor of Government Briefing Book: Emerging Technologies and Human Rights, which includes 14 contributors from MIT, Harvard, and RightsCon Tunis and is distributed to governments and NGOs in six continents.
-Greene was a member of the first MIT Media Lab and Harvard Berkman Klein AI and Governance Assembly and was a member of the MIT/Harvard team that created the first adversarial attack on facial recognition APIs. https://equalais.media.mit.edu/
+Greene is a TAPPs fellow at Harvard Kennedy School’s Belfer Center for Science and International Relations and founder of Greene Strategy, an AI and AV policy, strategy, and risk consultancy.
+Greene is editor and coauthor of Government Briefing Book: Emerging Technologies and Human Rights, which includes 14 contributors from MIT, Harvard, and RightsCon Tunis and has been distributed to governments and NGOs on six continents.
+Greene is author of The Ethics of AI and Emotional Intelligence: Data Sources, Applications, and Questions for Evaluating Ethics Risk, a report written while leading Partnership on AI’s work towards the international, multistakeholder development of emotion recognition and ethics best practices, and informed and inspired by conversations with more than 200 individuals from industry, academia, government, civil society and news media organizations.

 For more information, visit her website https://www.greenestrategy.com/